Barrigada, Guam: U.S. federal government

+The Federal government of the United States owns portions of the land in Barrigada; the Government of Guam stated that it was one of several villages that are "characterized primarily by the large proportion of land owned by the federal government".

 The United States Postal Service operates the Barrigada Post Office, which is Guam's main post office and commonly known as "Guam Main Facility" (GMF).

 The Federal Aviation Administration operates the Guam Air Route Traffic Control Center at 1775, Admiral Sherman Boulevard in Tiyan.
 The Guam ARTCC serves as the TRACON and en route control for the airspace within radar range of Guam.

 The National Weather Service operates a Weather Forecast Office at 3232, Hueneme Road in Tiyan.
 This office provides services to Guam, the Commonwealth of the Northern Mariana Islands, and U.S.-affiliated Federated States of Micronesia.

 Radio Barrigada, a military communications facility with properties operated by Naval Base Guam and Andersen Air Force Base is located mostly in Barrigada.

 Economy

-Fly Guam and Freedom Air have their headquarters in Building 17-80 in Tiyan, Barrigada.
+Fly Guam and Freedom Air have their headquarters in Building 17–80 in Tiyan, Barrigada.

 Education

 Primary and secondary schools

 Guam Public School System serves the island.
-Two K-5 elementary schools (B.P.
-Carbullido Elementary School, Pedro C. Lujan Elementary School) and Luis P. Untalan Middle School are in Barrigada.
+Two K-5 elementary schools (Baltazar Pangelinan Carbullido Elementary School, Pedro C. Lujan Elementary School) and Luis P. Untalan Middle School are in Barrigada.
 Tiyan High School is in Barrigada.
 The school opened in August 2014.
 Historically George Washington High School in Mangilao has served the village.

+In regards to the Department of Defense Education Activity (DoDEA), Barrigada is in the school transportation zone for Andersen Elementary and Andersen Middle School, while Guam High School is the island's sole DoDEA high school.

 The Protestant Harvest Christian Academy is located in Barrigada.